 Waze is a community-based traffic and road navigation app that allows other drivers to make adjustments to routes based on things like road conditions, accidents, and closures.
 Waze gives drivers the most up-to-date and accurate information, as well as the best routes, as you head out that day.
 For an agent on the road who may have multiple showings, Waze can be a life saver, and it is absolutely free to use and download.

 The RPR app gathers all available data on properties and allows you to brand it and send it to clients as a report.
-This app is 100 percent owned and operated by the National Association of Realtors (NAR) as a member benefit, and only licensed realtors can access the app.
+This app is 100 percent owned and operated by NAR as a member benefit, and only licensed real estate agents can access the app.
 While the app provides outstanding information that clients want (even information such as school attendance zones), it is absolutely free to use.

 The Bottom Line